Three Angel's Messages shared with the world

 Decline

 When Pepin usurped the palace with the pope's blessing, the last Merovingian king was deprived of his symbolic long hair and banished to a monastery.
 Thus the political domimance of the Merovingian dynasty came to an end, and the time period of the third Head was brought to a close.
+At the same time, the conditions of the third Trumpet, the spread of idolatry, came to a close as the new paganized form of Christianity was now cemented into place with the papal success.

 Continue to: Head #4